youwen5/web/README.md

 This is my personal site.
 It is built using a custom site generator I implemented in Rust called [`luminite`](#Luminite), located in this repository.

-You can view the site at [web.youwen.dev](https://web.youwen.dev), deployed to GitHub pages using Nix.
+You can view the site at [web.youwen.dev](https://web.youwen.dev), deployed using GitHub pages.

 Unlike most site generators, it uses the typesetting system Typst as the primary markup language rather than Markdown.
 Typst is a system like LaTeX